-For her MSc thesis, Jo-Anne has been following the movements and habitat use of the Great Basin Spadefoot, across a reclamated landscape.
-The overarching objective of her thesis has been to understand how these animals are using the ‘new’ disturbed and very xeric habitat surrounding the mine site.
-In addition to following adult animals over the course of the summer, she has also monitored breeding in the various water bodies scattered across the landscape, and conducted experiments with newly-metamorphosed spadefoots to understand the microhabitats these tiny animals face upon leaving the water.
+For her MSc thesis, Jo-Anne followed the movements and habitat use of the Great Basin Spadefoot, across a reclamated landscape.
+The overarching objective of her thesis was to understand how these animals were using the ‘new’ disturbed and very xeric habitat surrounding the mine site.
+In addition to following adult animals over the course of the summer, she also monitored breeding in the various water bodies scattered across the landscape, and conducted experiments with newly-metamorphosed spadefoots to understand the microhabitats these tiny animals favour upon leaving the water.
 Jo-Anne now works for Tk’emlúps te Secwepemc.

-Our partners on this project are New Gold Mines and the T’Kemlups Indian Band.
-Dr. Purnima Govindarajulu of the provincial government is also closely involved.
+Our partners on this project were New Gold Mines and T’Kemlups te Secwepemc.